bio

 metaphor-flurry

-Paul Celan
+—Paul Celan

-While attending University of Illinois Chicago (UIC) and studying with Martin Puryear, Dan Ramirez, Rodney Carswell, Phyllis Bramson, and other influential faculty, and after earning his MFA in painting, Daniel lived and worked as an artist for twenty years in a loft in Chicago’s Pilsen neighborhood.
-Later, he moved to a 19th century farmhouse near Athens, Georgia, then an authentic log home in the woods near Providence, Rhode Island, and, most recently, relocated to Southern California where he lives and works on a modest ranch at the edge of Angeles National Forest.
-Daniel has taught as well, both studio art and art history, at The Art Institute of Chicago, Columbia College Chicago, Emory University, The University of Georgia, and other institutions.
-Such work provided opportunities to travel throughout the United States, Europe, and Asia, teaching painting and drawing, and lecturing on art history and theory.
+While attending University of Illinois Chicago (UIC) and studying with Martin Puryear, Dan Ramirez, Rodney Carswell, Phyllis Bramson, and other influential faculty, Daniel was honored to be granted a solo MFA exhibition at UIC Gallery 400 and, after earning his MFA in painting, Daniel lived and worked as an artist for twenty years in an expansive loft in Chicago’s Pilsen neighborhood.
+Later, after the birth of their first child, he and his wife moved to a 19th century farmhouse near Athens, Georgia, both of them teaching there and in Cortona, Italy.
+Nearly a decade later, they moved to an authentic log home in the woods near Providence, Rhode Island, and, many DIY renovations later, in 2018, relocated to Southern California where he now lives and works on a modest ranch at the edge of Angeles National Forest.

 Lecturing, apparently, even as a baby